foldda/rda/README.md

 | John | M   | 70  |
 | Kate | F   | 63  |

-As you can see in the examples, in RDA's **schema-less** encoding, it first defines the delimiter chars ("delimiters") at the begining of the string, where the number of the delimiters equals or is greater than the required storage space's array dimensions.
-Then in the string, following these defined delimiters, it encodes data elements at different locations in the multi-dimensional array using the defined delimiters (accordingly to the intended dimemsion level) to separate these data elements.[^2]
+As you can see in these examples, at the begining of an RDA-encoded string, it first defines the delimiter chars ("delimiters") to be used, depending on the required storage space's array dimensions.
+Then following these defined delimiters, it encodes data elements at different locations in the multi-dimensional array using the defined delimiters (accordingly to the intended dimemsion level) to separate these data elements.[^2]

 [^2]: A more detailed explanation of RDA encoding rule can be found in this repo's wiki.